 When I had a quieter, simpler, more stable life, I envied everyone who had an exciting life with lots of drama.

 That green-eyed monster can give some nasty bites.

 Maybe most of all I felt jealous of people who didn’t feel jealous.

 They seemed to possess a secret—-and of course, I wanted some for myself.

 I would share that secret…if I’d ever found it.

-I did discover this: it’s possible for jealousy to be toxic, but not terminal.
+I did discover this: it’s possible for envy to be toxic, but not terminal.

 Finally I figured out I was too busy wishing for what you had— to be grateful for what I had.